84th Infantry Regiment "Venezia"

 The 84th Infantry Regiment "Venezia" (84° Reggimento Fanteria "Venezia") is an inactive unit of the Italian Army last based in Falconara Marittima.
 The regiment is named for the city of Venice and part of the Italian Army's infantry arm.

 The regiment was one of sixteen infantry regiments formed on 1 November 1884.
-In 1911-12 the regiment participated in the Italo-Turkish War and during World War I it fought on the Italian front.
-In 1935-36 the regiment participated in the Second Italo-Ethiopian War and in 1939 in the Italian invasion of Albania.
+In 1911–12 the regiment participated in the Italo-Turkish War and during World War I the regiment fought on the Italian front.
+In 1935–36 the regiment participated in the Second Italo-Ethiopian War and in 1939 in the Italian invasion of Albania.
 During World War II the regiment was assigned to the 19th Infantry Division "Venezia", with which it participated in the Greco-Italian War.
 Afterwards the division was on occupation duty in Montenegro, where the division was informed of the Armistice of Cassibile on 8 September 1943.
 The Venezia division refused German demands to surrender and joined the Yugoslav National Liberation Army instead.
 From 13 October 1943 the division fought against German forces and in December 1943 its personnel entered the Partisan Division "Garibaldi".
-For its conduct in Montenegro after the announcement of the Armistice of Cassibile the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
+For its conduct in Montenegro after the announcement of the Armistice of Cassibile the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.
 In 1958 the regiment was reformed as a training unit, which was reduced to a battalion sized unit in 1973.
 In 2000 the 84th Battalion "Venezia" was disbanded.

 History

 Formation

 On 1 November 1884 the 84th Infantry Regiment (Brigade "Venezia") was formed in Alessandria with companies ceded by the 2nd Infantry Regiment (Brigade "Re"), 22nd Infantry Regiment (Brigade "Cremona"), 30th Infantry Regiment (Brigade "Pisa"), 62nd Infantry Regiment (Brigade "Sicilia"), and 78th Infantry Regiment (Brigade "Toscana").
-On the same day the 83rd Infantry Regiment (Brigade "Venezia") was formed in Alessandria with companies ceded by the sister regiments of the above listed regiments.
+On the same day the 83rd Infantry Regiment (Brigade "Venezia") was formed in Alessandria with companies ceded by the 1st Infantry Regiment (Brigade "Re"), 21st Infantry Regiment (Brigade "Cremona"), 29th Infantry Regiment (Brigade "Pisa"), 61st Infantry Regiment (Brigade "Sicilia"), and 77th Infantry Regiment (Brigade "Toscana").
 Both regiments consisted of a staff and three battalions, with four companies per battalion.
 Together the two regiments formed the Brigade "Venezia".

-In 1895-96 the regiment provided eleven officers and 239 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1895–96 the regiment provided eleven officers and 239 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In December 1908, the regiment was deployed to the area of the Strait of Messina for the recovery efforts after the 1908 Messina earthquake.
+For its service the regiment was awarded a Gold Medal of Merit, which was affixed to the regiment's flag.

 Italo-Turkish War

 In 1911 the regiment was deployed to Libya for the Italo-Turkish War.
 On 23 October 1911 the regiment fought in the Battle of Shar al-Shatt.
-Three days later the regiment withstood a ferocious Turkish attack at Bu Meliana near Tripoli, for which it was awarded a Gold Medal of Military Valour.
+Three days later the regiment withstood a ferocious Turkish attack at Bu Meliana near Tripoli, for which it was awarded a Gold Medal of Military Valor.
 On 4 December of the same year the regiment fought in the Battle of Ain Zara.
 In 1912 the regiment fought in the Battles of Zanzur.